-2. What kind of trekking have you done with her recently – and how did she like the backpack?
+2. What kind of trekking have you done recently with your child and how did they like the backpack?
 For 4 years plus: have you gone trekking recently, what were the difficulties, and how many hours were you able to go without stopping?

 My little boy walked before he was 1 and is an active and determined child.
-We took him to Machu Picchu when he was 20 months old and had 2 different styles of backpacks and a harness.
+We took him to Machu Picchu and trekking in Peru when he was 20 months old and had 2 different styles of backpacks and a harness.
 We left the ruins after several hours: his screaming was in no way enjoyable for us or for the other visitors!

 So – before you decide to tackle a long trek ask:

 Is your child going to be OK with 6-8 hours a day in the backpack?
-Have you taken her on hikes of that length in recent times?
+Have you taken them on hikes of that length in recent times?

-3. Sleeping – how will you and your child feel about sleeping in freezing cold temperatures in the high mountains? this is not something that is easy to anticipate or gauge but it is really cold!
+3. How will you and your child feel about sleeping in freezing cold temperatures in the high mountains?
+This is not something that is easy to anticipate or gauge but it is really cold!
 While trekking in Peru this was definitely a consideration we had to take into account.
 It would be something to consider with any mountain trekking adventure.

 4. How will you deal with altitude?
-The best advice for regarding travel at high altitudes with toddlers is, “how well do you know your baby/toddler and can you distinguish between bad temper/terrible twos/ teething, and altitude sickness?”
+The best advice for travel at high altitudes with toddlers is, “how well do you know your baby/toddler and can you distinguish between bad temper/terrible twos/ teething, and altitude sickness”?
 The answer is that it’s pretty difficult, as symptoms of altitude sickness can be anything from sleeping poorly to headaches to vomiting.
-(Frequent occurrences with all babies!)
+These are frequent occurrences with all babies making it very difficult!

 5. Are you a relaxed parent, or do you get stressed?
-Imagine that you are 2 days’ walk from the nearest road.
+Imagine that you are 2 days walk from the nearest road.
 Your child has a temperature – are you going to be able to cope with this?
-Or your child is vomiting at high altitude… Having had this type of experience I can tell you that it’s very stressful and even though I know the mountains, I was still very worried.
+Or your child is vomiting at a high altitude.
+Having had this type of experience I can tell you that it’s very stressful.
+Even though I know the mountains, I was still very worried.
 How will you react under these conditions?

-We strongly recommend 3 days minimum at Cusco for acclimatization of a small person (e.g. under 3 years); much, much longer if you can- before tackling the high mountain treks like Ausangate, Salkantay or the Lares trek to Machu Picchu.
-If you are coming from Australia or Oceania also take into account it takes time for kids to get used to new time zones.
+We strongly recommend 3 days minimum at Cusco for acclimatization of a small person (e.g. under 3 years); much, much longer if you can- before tackling the high mountain treks like Ausangate, Salkantay, or the Lares Trek to Machu Picchu.
+If you are coming from Australia or Oceania also takes into account it takes time for kids to get used to new time zones.

-I recently took both of my kids to 4300m for an overnight stay and even though I am experienced in hiking in the mountains, when they woke up more frequently than usual I had to ask myself – is it altitude sickness?
-(This is despite them having been in Cusco for the 2 months prior to the trek.)
+I recently took both of my kids to 4300m for an overnight stay.
+Even though I am experienced in hiking in the mountains, when they woke up more frequently than usual I had to ask myself – is it altitude sickness?
+This is despite them having been in Cusco for the 2 months prior to the trek.

 6. Who will carry them?
-Depending on their age – they can weigh up to 20kg and still be carried in a trekking backpack.
+Depending on their age, they can weigh up to 20kg yet they still need to be carried in a trekking backpack.
 How comfortable is that backpack for you (and again, for long distances)?

 I like my Ergobaby for short trips around town and find it much easier to maneuver than the proper trekking backpack: for short hikes of less than a couple of hours, that’s my choice.
 For longer treks, we use a Deuter 3 with sun protection.
-The Deuter 3 could be used as a back carrier for 4 year old.
-Check back soon for our full review and ideas for child carrier backpack for 4 year old.
+The Deuter could be used as a back carrier for 4-year-old.
+Check back soon for our full review and ideas for child carrier backpack for 4-year-olds.

 If you are keen to do a hike in the Andes with your little ones, the very first thing to do is a day hike near your home and see how it goes with the kids.
 If it’s a ‘piece of cake’ then a trek in the Andes might be OK for you.
 Happy trekking!